bluefireteam/audioplayers/troubleshooting.md

 One of the know reasons for streams not playing is that the stream is being gziped by the server, as described [here](https://github.com/luanpotter/audioplayers/issues/183).

+## Gapless Looping

+Depending on the file format and platform, when audioplayers uses the native implementation of the "looping" feature, there will be gaps between plays, witch might not be noticeable for non-continuous SFX but will definitely be noticeable for looping songs.

+TODO(luan): break down alternatives here, low latency mode, audio pool, gapless_audioplayer, ocarina, etc

 ## [macOS] Outgoing Connections

 By default, macOS apps don't allow outgoing connections; so playing audio files/streams from the internet won't work.
 To fix this, add the following to the `.entitlements` files for your app: